KEYH: History

-In 1974, KEYH first signed on as a daytimer, required to be off the air between sunset and sunrise.
+On November 18, 1974, KEYH first signed on as a daytimer, required to be off the air between sunset and sunrise.
 It was owned by Artlite Broadcasting and aired an all-news format, affiliated with the Mutual Broadcasting System and the Associated Press.
 The all-news format did not generate many listeners so talk shows were added.

 KEYH's slogan was "The Key to Houston" and featured a long key with the station's 850 dial setting and call sign featured in its logo.
 KEYH struggled to gain footing in the market and began airing Mexican music on weekends while continuing the news/talk format on weekdays.
 With Houston's growing Mexican-American population, the Spanish-language music featured on the weekends proved popular.
 By the end of the 1970s, KEYH went full-time Regional Mexican and became a direct competitor to the original Spanish-language station in Houston, AM 1480 KLVL.

 KEYH has gone through several owners and variations of formats since then, including an incarnation of "La Ranchera" which marked the third time KEYH has used the name (both in conjunction with 101.7 KNTE Bay City and as a standalone).
 In 2003, Liberman Broadcasting, based in Burbank, California, purchased KEYH for $5.7 million.

-From 2018 to 2020, the station aired Spanish-language broadcasts of the Major League Baseball's Houston Astros.
+From 2018 to Early 2021, the station aired Spanish-language broadcasts of the Major League Baseball's Houston Astros.

-After the loss of its main transmitter site, due to the sale of the land the array sat upon, KEYH went silent from December 31, 2020, until December 27, 2021.
+After the loss of its main transmitter site, due to the sale of the land the array sat upon, KEYH went silent from January 1 until December 27, 2021.
 KEYH's previous format, prior to going silent, was Regional Mexican, with sports programming interspersed.
 KEYH upon getting back on in late 2021 temporarily rebroadcast Estrella Media's sister station "La Raza" 98.5 KTJM.
-However, in early 2022, KEYH began broadcasting classic hits with the branding name "Joe 850".
+However, on January 10, 2022, KEYH began broadcasting classic hits with the branding name "Joe 850".
 The launch of "Joe 850" made a classic hits comeback to the Houston market.